Weave Code

 • Built-in fixes for shared memory leaks and file descriptor issues, improving production stability.

-• Benchmarking and end-to-end testing infrastructure to validate performance in CI/CD pipelines, aligning with Laravel’s testing standards.
+• Benchmarking and end-to-end testing infrastructure to validate performance, aligning with Laravel’s testing standards.

 • High-Performance Cloud Workloads: Critical for Laravel applications requiring low-latency interactions with GCP services, such as: